-When I finally had my period, I couldn’t even tell anybody.
-I couldn’t talk to my mother because I had never heard her talk about anything like that.
+When I finally had my period, I couldn’t even tell anybody, I couldn’t talk to my mother because I had never heard her talk about anything like that.
 I couldn’t even talk to my friends because my best friend was a boy.
 I had never heard of pads so I just used old clothes and bed sheets.
 What made even harder was the pain and doing house work.
-When I reached the third day I couldn’t take it anymore.
+On the third day I couldn’t take it anymore.
 I was wondering why it wasn’t stopping so I told my sister who explained it to me and it helped a lot.
 After that we kept our secret.
-Even after learning that people use pads I had no money to buy them.
-Considering that my parents had no idea what was going on and they were the ones to buy me the pads, they did not.
-What is surprising is the fact that most people think buying pads is a luxury because they are too expensive to buy and they prefer to use old clothes since you can keep them and use them for many months.

-Most of us have been accused of being pregnant by our parents because of menstrual pain but we couldn’t even tell the truth about what was going on.
-One time I was chased from home to go and bring test results from the health centre by my parents because I was showing signs of pregnancy - just because I told them my tummy was hurting.
-When I decided to take a walk with a friend (a boy), my dad saw me walking with him.
-To them that was enough evidence that I was pregnant.
+One time I was chased from home to go and bring test results from the health centre by my parents because they thought I was showing signs of pregnancy just because I told them my tummy was hurting.
 We were three people in the house and I remember for two weeks there was no conversation between us and nothing I did was right for them.
-All this was because it was almost taboo to talk about your period.
-My younger sister one day had to hide in a pit latrine for some hours because she had been accused of being pregnant too.
+My younger sister hid in a pit latrine for some hours one day because she too had been accused of being pregnant.
+All this was because it was taboo to talk about your period.